 For soldiers recovering at the Stamford Hospital, it wasn't just the indoor environment that was important.
 Soldiers spent lots of time outdoors, relaxing and recuperating in all weathers.
 Click below to find out more about how the garden was used during the First World War.

 Tisserand aromatherapist Jennie Harding joins us for the first of four evenings in the rose garden on Wednesday 3 June, to demonstrate how essential oils and their therapeutic scents can help in the art of relaxation and rejuvenation.

 For more information about Tisserand Inspired by National Trust visit the Tisserand website.

 The Victory Garden

 During the First World War gardeners on the home front were encouraged to grow fruit, vegetables and herbs on any available land to supplement their diets.
-This year a cluster of Victory Gardens will be recreated at Dunham.
-These small plots will contain a mixture of fruit, vegetable and herb varieties grown during the First World War, including many heritage cultivars no longer grown today.
+Last year a cluster of Victory Gardens were recreated at Dunham.
+These small plots contain a mixture of fruit, vegetable and herb varieties grown during the First World War, including many heritage cultivars no longer grown today.

 Earlier this year a group of military veterans worked alongside an art therapist to create artwork that tells the story of the Stamford Hospital and reflects their own experiences of conflict.

 The result is an evocative recreation of the hut in the garden which was used to deliver the 'fresh air cure' to wounded soldiers during the First World War.
 Pop in on your visit to the garden.